luis901101/oauth_webauth/README.md

 void baseRedirectV2() {
   BaseWebScreen.start(
       context: context,
+      configuration: BaseConfiguration(
           initialUrl: initialUrl,
           redirectUrls: [redirectUrl, baseUrl],
           onCertificateValidate: (certificate) {
             ///This is recommended
             /// Do certificate validations here
             /// If false is returned then a CertificateException() will be thrown return true;
           },
           textLocales: {
             ///Optionally text can be localized
-        BaseWebView.backButtonTooltipKey: 'Ir atrás',
+            BaseConfiguration.backButtonTooltipKey: 'Ir atrás',
-        BaseWebView.forwardButtonTooltipKey: 'Ir adelante',
+            BaseConfiguration.forwardButtonTooltipKey: 'Ir adelante',
-        BaseWebView.reloadButtonTooltipKey: 'Recargar',
+            BaseConfiguration.reloadButtonTooltipKey: 'Recargar',
-        BaseWebView.clearCacheButtonTooltipKey: 'Limpiar caché',
+            BaseConfiguration.clearCacheButtonTooltipKey: 'Limpiar caché',
-        BaseWebView.closeButtonTooltipKey: 'Cerrar',
+            BaseConfiguration.closeButtonTooltipKey: 'Cerrar',
-        BaseWebView.clearCacheWarningMessageKey:
+            BaseConfiguration.clearCacheWarningMessageKey:
-        '¿Está seguro que desea limpiar la caché?',
+                '¿Está seguro que desea limpiar la caché?', },
-      },
-      contentLocale: contentLocale,
+          contentLocale: Locale('es'),
           refreshBtnVisible: false,
           clearCacheBtnVisible: false,
-      onSuccess: () {
+          onSuccessRedirect: (responseRedirect) {
             setState(() {
-          response = 'User redirected';
+              response = 'User redirected to: $responseRedirect';
             });
           },
           onError: (error) {
             setState(() {
               response = error.toString();
             });
           },
           onCancel: () {
             setState(() {
               response = 'User cancelled';
             });
-      });
+          }),
+    );
 }
  ```

 ## Important notes
 - `goBackBtnVisible`, `goForwardBtnVisible`, `refreshBtnVisible`, `clearCacheBtnVisible`, `closeBtnVisible` allows you to show/hide buttons from toolbar, if you want to completely hide toolbar, set all buttons to false.
-- Use `urlStream` when you need to asynchronously navigate to a specific url, like when user registered using `OauthWebAuth` and the web view waits for user email verification; in this case when the user opens the email verification link you can navigate to this link by emitting the new url to the stream you previously set in the `urlStream` instead of creating a new `OauthWebAuth` or `BaseWebView`.
+- Use `urlStream` when you need to asynchronously navigate to a specific url, like when user registered using `OAuthWebAuth` and the web view waits for user email verification; in this case when the user opens the email verification link you can navigate to this link by emitting the new url to the stream you previously set in the `urlStream` instead of creating a new `OAuthWebAuth` or `BaseWebView`.
+- You can clear cache, clear cookies or both directly from `OAuthWebAuth.instance`, like `OAuthWebAuth.instance.clearCache()`, `OAuthWebAuth.instance.clearCookies()` or `OAuthWebAuth.instance.clearAll()`.
 - For more details on how to use check the sample project of this plugin.

 ## Authentication/Authorization services tested
 - Keycloak
 - Auth0

-*Note: It should work with any Oauth2 comatible service that uses **Authorization Code Grant***
+*Note: It should work with any OAuth2 comatible service that uses **Authorization Code Grant***